kanaria69/Mainecoco/README.md

-## Why are mummys scared of vacation?
-They're afraid to unwind.
+## Why did the m&m go to school?
+Because it wanted to be a Smartie!